Towson Commons 8

 No one has favorited this theater yet

-Opened in 1992 by General Cinema as a replacement for the Perring Plaza Twin and (eventually) the nearby York Road Twin.
+Opened May 22, 1992 by General Cinema as a replacement for the Perring Plaza Twin and (eventually) the nearby York Road Twin.
 The theatre is located inside Towson Commons, a mini-mall that has seen better days.
 (Towson Commons itself is in the very center of the Towson commercial district.)
 It has two identical levels with four screens on each; screens 2 (lower level) and 6 (upper) are largest with 368 seats in each.
-The auditoriums are in GCC’s typical all-red color scheme of the late 1980’s-early-1990’s.
+The auditoriums are in GCC’s typical all-red color scheme of the late-1980’s-early-1990’s.

 The lower-level lobby contains a display with a cinderblock that was removed from the Perring Plaza Twin prior to its demolition.